WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 $on_yield)` installs a handler for that tag while executing the continuation.
-This means that if during the execution of `$c`, the continuation suspends itself using tag `$yield` (i.e., it executes the instruction `suspend $yield`), this is handled by the block `$on_yield`.
+This means that if during the execution of `$c`, the continuation suspends itself using tag `$yield` (i.e., it executes the instruction `suspend $yield`), this is handled by the block `$on_yield`, meaning that execution continues there.
 In general, executing an instruction `suspend $t` for some tag `$t` means that execution continues at the innermost ancestor whose `resume` instruction installed a handler for `$t`.
 This is analogous to the search for a matching exception handler after raising an exception.

 In our example, this means that whenever `$generator` executes a `suspend
 $yield` instruction, execution continues in the `$on_yield` block in